apache/skywalking/docs/en/setup/backend/backend-k8s-network-monitoring.md

     meterAnalyzerActiveFiles: ${SW_METER_ANALYZER_ACTIVE_FILES:network-profiling}
 ```

+## Sampling config

+**Notice the precondition, the HTTP request must have the trace header in SkyWalking(`sw8` header) or Zipkin(`b3` header(s)) format.**

+The sampling configurations define the sampling boundaries for the HTTP traffic.
+When a HTTP calling is sampled,
+the SkyWalking Rover could collect the HTTP request/response raw data and upload it to the span attached event.

+The sampling config contains multiple rules, and each of rules has the following configurations:
+1. `URI Regex`: The match pattern for HTTP requests is HTTP URI-oriented.
+Match all requests if the URI regex is not set.
+2. `Minimal Request Duration (ms)`: Sample the HTTP requests with slower latency than this threshold.
+3. `Sample HTTP requests and responses with tracing when the response code is between 400 and 499`: This is OFF by default.
+4. `Sample HTTP requests and responses with tracing when the response code is between 500 and 599`: This is ON by default.

 ## Supported metrics

 After SkyWalking OAP server receives the metrics from the SkyWalking Rover, it supports to analysis the following data: